megavaughn/mkv-draganddrop/README.md

 # mkv-draganddrop
-A Windows batch file that allows video files to be dragged onto it for automatic transcoding (using ffmpeg) to a high quality MKV file.</br></br>
+A Windows batch file (mkvme.bat) that allows video files to be dragged onto it for automatic transcoding (using ffmpeg) to a high quality MKV file.
+An MD5 hash will be generated for the output MKV file.
+In fact, you can drag any file to mkvme.bat and an MD5 file will be generated for that input file no matter what.</br></br>
 This is meant to be simple, easily customizable and quick (drag and drop, yeah!) for people to use.

 ## Usage
 Simply place a copy (or shortcut) of mkvme.bat on your desktop and drag 1 or more video files to it!
 For each file dragged to it, the following files will be output:
 1. An mkv file at a visually lossless quality and relatively small file size with all audio and subtitle tracks copied from the original.